ytanay/thinglang/README.md

 Thinglang is a simple Python-like language I'm toying around with to get some experience on how a parser/compiler pair might be written using a high level language (surprise - the high level language I've chosen is Python!)

-The syntax is modeled as something that might be explainable to a elementary school student reasonably easily.
+The syntax is modeled as something that might be explainable to an elementary school student reasonably easily.
 Hello World looks like this:
 ```
 thing Program
     does start